-From Accounting to Digital Marketing, Business Administration to Computer Information Systems, Entrepreneurship to Game and Interactive Design - Rowan College of South Jersey offers the perfect portfolio of credentials, hands-on experience, and industry networking to impress at any interview.
-The Divisionof Business Studies offers exclusive benefits through its premier partnership with Rastelli Foods Group and is home to the Alpha Beta Gamma national business honor society.
+From Accounting to Digital Marketing, Business Management to Computer Information Systems, Entrepreneurship to Game and Interactive Design - Rowan College of South Jersey offers the perfect portfolio of credentials, hands-on experience and industry networking to impress at any interview.
+The Division of Business Studies is home to awardwinning associate degree programs, the Alpha Beta Gamma National Business Honor Society and New Jersey's only online Human Resources associate degree program.

-RCSJ's Division of Business Studies provides access to globally accredited degree programs, specialized certificates, internship experiences, and personalized advisement to prepare students for profitable careers in local, regional, and global economies.
+RCSI's Division of Business Studies provides access to globally accredited degree programs, specialized certificates, internship experiences and personalized advisement to prepare students for profitable careers in local, regional and global economies.
 Whether you attend classes on the Cumberland campus, the Gloucester campus or online, you are guaranteed a quality education at one of the lowest tuition rates in New Jersey.